acdh-oeaw/parthenos_discovery/scripts/querPy/queries/README.md

 ## automated executions

 just place your query collection in the folder 'regular_executions', and therein in another subfolder where its name should indicate its execution intervals (e.g. friday_0500).
-It will then be run automatically by an instance running on one of the ACDH's servers.
+It will then be added manually by a human and run on one of the ACDH's servers.

 ## results